 Step Six: Keep monitoring and reevaluating your CSFs to ensure you keep progressing towards your aims.
 Indeed, whilst CSFs are sometimes less tangible than measurable goals, it is useful to identify as specifically as possible how you can measure or monitor each one.

-Critical Success Factors are the areas of your business or project that are absolutely essential to its success.
+Critical Success Factors, also known as Key Results Areas, are the areas of your business or project that are absolutely essential to its success.
 By identifying and communicating these CSFs, you can help ensure your business or project is well-focused and avoid wasting effort and resources on less important areas.
 By making CSFs explicit and communicating them with everyone involved, you can help keep the business and project on track towards common aims and goals.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Click here for more, subscribe to our free newsletter, or become a member for just $1.